Table of Contents

 The summary page provides a quick real-time overview of all nodes, applications, alerts, and recent events on a single screen.
 It can be edited to include new custom tabs that can show additional information as per users’ choice.
 Each tab can contain up to a maximum of 6 columns.
 Existing resources can be added to these columns from a long list of monitors collected by the agents.

 SolarWinds allows users to add widgets to custom tabs.
-Simply select from a list of available widgets and display them using charts, pie charts, alerts list, network maps, gauges, and many more.
+Simply select from a list of available widgets and display them using charts, pie charts, alerts lists, network maps, gauges, and many more.

 Users can also generate custom charts for different object resources.
 Users can easily create new charts by defining object types and selecting a KPI from an auto-populated list of metrics.
 They can select the time frame, sampling frequency and click on submit to add their chart to a view or dashboard.
 SolarWinds allows creating views for different teams, and admins can choose to restrict views only to specific teams.